makeup/makeup-js/packages/makeup-menu/README.md

 ### makeup-menu-change

-Fired when a radio or checkbox items is toggled.
+Fired when a radio or checkbox item is toggled.